g0mb4/nmsd/README.md

 ### Explicit Euler method (`ee1()`)

-The Euler method (also called the forward Euler method) is a numerical procedure for solving ordinary differential equations with a given initial value.
+The explicit Euler method (also called the forward Euler method) is a numerical procedure for solving ordinary differential equations with a given initial value.

 Let's recall the defintion of the **derivative**:
 ```math